yelicoder/pluralsight-spring-aop/README.md

   * CGLIB proxy can work with public and protected method.
 It should always work with public method

 ### Module4 around usiung JDK Dynamic proxy
+* PassengerDaoImpl implements PassengerDao
+* Self Invocation does not work with Spring AOP
 ### Module5 around using CGLIB proxy
+* PassengerDaoImpl does not implement PassengerDao
 ### Module6 CGLIB proxy does not work if target class is final
 ### Module7 CGLIB proxy will not work if the target method in target class is final